c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

 Model V28 adopts a configuration similar to the Seq2Seq model developed by *Liu et al.*, however, it  was **highly computationally expensive** to train.
 Therefor, for **performance comparison**, Model V27 was configured with the **number of hidden layers (units)**, the **size of the token vector representations** for both the encoder and decoder, and the **attention vector dimensionality** all **reduced to 256**.

 Both models were trained with using identical product and reactant datasets consisting of approximately **XXXX reactions**.
-These datasets were processed as described in [Section 5.1](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/src/models/README.md#51-data-preparation), and split into training and testing data in a ratio of 7:3.
+These datasets were processed as described in [Section 5.1](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/src/models/README.md#51-data-preparation) and split into training and testing sets with a 7:3 ratio.
+Additionally, the validation product and reactant datasets were processed in the same manner, but were pre-split by *Liu et al.*.

 ### Model V27

+**Model V27** was trained for a **maximum of 100 epochs**, with an **early stopping patience of 5** using **TensorFlow's `EarylStopping` callback.
+This meant that if the validation loss did not improve over **five consecutive epochs**, the training process would **terminate early** to **mitigate overfitting**.
+As a result, training concluded after **51 epochs**.

+Additionally, a **dynamic learning rate** strategy was employed using **TensorFlow's `ReduceLROnPlateau` callback**.
+This also monitored validation loss and **reduced the learning rate by a factor of 0.1** if **no improvement was observed over three consecutive epochs**.
+This resulted in a **learning rate of `1e-6`** by epoch 51.

 <div style="display: flex;" align="center">
   <table border="1" cellspacing="0" cellpadding="5">